Skip to main content

 • Year 9–10: A real building.
 Gardens.
 The Shadowlily flowers, transplanted.
 Proof that it works.

-• Real Goal: Ensure no girl grows up thinking “cursed” means “disposable.”
+• Real Goal: Ensure no girl grows up believing “cursed” means “disposable” or “alone.”

 Signature Traits